Tom-Nagy/walking-around/README.md

 #### The Club

 The Club content is display in two columns, one below the other.
-The first is the about section of the Club and give explanation about the club.
+The first is the About Us section of the Club and give explanation about the club.
-The second is display some testimonies from club's members.
+The second display some testimonials from club's members.

 #### Activities